Capture emails and attachments

 Predictable buyers move toward structured ordering.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use the emails, attachments and notes your team already handles daily so automation is measured against real admin work.

 Include free-text lists, spreadsheets and PDF attachments.